Tony Parsons (British journalist): Views

-He has been a supporter of the Conservative Party since 2015.
+He endorsed UKIP in 2014, but has been a supporter of the Conservative Party since 2015.

-Tony Parsons has taken a strident stance in support of Britain's withdrawal from the European Union for many years.
+Parsons has taken a strident stance in support of Britain's withdrawal from the European Union for many years.
 In 2013, he wrote an article published in the Daily Mirror titled 'Why I am one of the millions who would not wipe their dog with the EU flag'.
 He was a strong advocate of Brexit in the run-up to the referendum and continues to be.

-Parsons' newspaper columns are regularly satirized in Viz with the byline "Tony Parsehole", in which the photo byline comprises the upper half of Parsons' head, with human buttocks replacing the lower half.
-The columns typically focus on Parsehole's feigned grief about the recent death of a public figure, contain multiple requests for "subs" to fill in details Parsehole can't be bothered to research, and end with a word count (usually 500 words) and the phrase "invoice enc".

 Personal life

 Parsons married fellow NME journalist Julie Burchill in 1979.
 They had both answered the same advert in the paper in 1976, requesting "hip, young gunslingers" to apply as new writers.
 He and Burchill collaborated on the book The Boy Looked at Johnny published in 1979.
 After the collapse of their marriage in 1984, periodic clashes in the media between Burchill and Parsons erupted for many years.

 Parsons became a single parent caring for their four-year-old son, Robert Kennedy Parsons.
 The experience of being a young man caring for a small child influenced his best-selling novel Man and Boy.

 Parsons' father died of cancer in 1987, and his mother died of cancer in 1999, just weeks before the publication of Man and Boy.
 The book is dedicated to Parsons's mother.

 In 1992, Parsons married Yuriko, a Japanese translator.
 They have one daughter, Jasmine.
 He lives with his wife and daughter in London.